tldr-pages/tldr/pages/common/phpenv.md

 # phpenv

-> A PHP multi-version manager for development.
+> A PHP version manager for development purposes.

 - Install a PHP version globally: